Have a toddler scared of bath time all of a sudden? You’re not alone. Discover effective techniques to help make taking a bath easy and fun.

-3. Get the temperature right
+3. Get the water temperature right

-The transition from feeling dry and warm in regular clothes to naked and sloshing in water can be a huge change for your toddler.
+The transition from feeling dry and warm in regular clothes to undressed and sloshing in water can be a huge change for your toddler.
 Keep him comfortable by making sure the water is at a warm, soothing temperature to keep him comfortable.

 You also might want to turn a heater on in the bathroom during cooler weather so he stays warm while he undresses and bathes.
 Then, during summer months, try for a cooler bath with the door open, especially on a hot day.